jacktoncelli/sudoku/README.md

 ```

 The AI has filled in several squares (10 to be exact), but cannot reach a definite conclusion in this situation.
 If I had to solve this puzzle, I would (hopefully) notice squares A and B. In box 4 (left middle box), there obviously needs to be a 2 and a 5.
 Both 2 and 5 can ONLY go in either A or B. This means that no OTHER number can go in A or B, allowing you to make conclusions, including that an 8 is played at C.

+I have alos thought of a new way to test my AI.
+I give it a completely empty board and have it try to solve it.
+The smaller number of guesses, the more powerful the logical capabilites are.
+With the current logic, the code ran for about 10 minutes with thousands of guesses before I gave up on getting a real answer (I remebered the scary 6 sextillion number, even though it will solve it in theory)

 This is the next step I want to take to make my AI smarter.
 I expect this to be a significant challenge, but I have some ideas on how to implement this.
 Like always, feel free to suggest improvements to my current code or ideas for my next challenge.